DanielRobertSosa/osticket-prereqs/README.md

 23. Continue osTicket installation

-- Continue the osTicket installer on your browser by filling the first half of the page.
+- In your browser, continue the osTicket installer and complete the first section of the form.

 <img width="914" height="949" alt="image" src="https://github.com/user-attachments/assets/f7a7d6f1-6565-466e-a689-03fd9c011f30" />